Can you finish the library scavenger hunt?

 Skills for study page

-On Skills for study page, you can find a range of content to help you research and enhance your digital literacy skills.
+On this page, you can find a range of content to help you research and enhance your digital literacy skills.
 This is a great place to explore as a new student, as it will have a lot of answers and tips about common queries for new students.

 This will help you with clue #5 of the scavenger hunt.